 - Try to wear loose, cotton clothing, as this is less likely to irritate sore skin.
 Avoid anything with a stiff or tight collar.

 The skin in the treated area will be more sensitive to the sun during and after radiotherapy, especially in the first year.
 Cover up with a hat and a soft cotton or silk scarf around your neck to protect your skin.
 Use sun-protection cream with an SPF of at least 30 after any skin reaction has gone.

 Sore mouth and throat

-Towards the end of radiotherapy, your mouth is likely to be extremely sore and it can be painful to eat.
+Your doctor or nurse will prescribe treatment for any infection, and painkillers to take regularly.
+Towards the end of radiotherapy, your mouth may be very sore and it can be painful to eat.
 You may need strong painkillers, such as morphine.
 Your doctor or specialist nurse can discuss this with you.